Why Am I Hearing About a New Study on Essure When It’s No Longer In Use?

 Answer

-Bayer, Essure’s manufacturer, began the study as required, but stopped distributing the Essure device in December 2018, after facing mounting pressure from lawsuits, proposed legislation, and the continued activism of women who were unhappy with their device.
+Bayer, Essure’s manufacturer, began the study as required but stopped distributing the Essure device in December 2018, after facing mounting pressure from lawsuits, proposed legislation, and the continued activism of women who were unhappy with their device.

 On July 6, 2020, almost 20 years after its approval, the first interim results of the long-term study were released by the FDA.
 The results confirmed what women who received Essure had been saying all along: the device is far more likely to cause pelvic pain and bleeding than surgical sterilization.
-According to the FDA, nearly 20% of the women who received an Essure device either had it removed within the first 3 years of use, or underwent an invasive procedure to treat heavy bleeding (endometrial ablation).
+According to the FDA, nearly 20% of the women who received the device either had it removed within the first three years of use or underwent an invasive procedure to treat heavy bleeding (endometrial ablation).
 The FDA also calculated that twice as many women with Essure implants had pelvic pain compared to women who underwent surgical sterilization (9% vs. 4.5%, respectively).
 Early data indicate that reports of autoimmune conditions are also more common in women using Essure, although those reports have not yet been fully analyzed.

 The information on this site is not intended or implied to be a substitute for professional medical advice, diagnosis, or treatment.
 All content, including text, graphics, images, and information, contained on or available through this website is for general information purposes only.